awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 Mountpoint may slow down read and write operations under memory pressure, resulting in reduced throughput and increased latency.
 When Mountpoint reaches its memory budget, it starts issuing fewer parallel requests, reducing or stopping speculative prefetching, and even discarding data already prefetched, in order to prioritize I/O operations that applications are waiting on.

-Memory pressure can be identified from Mountpoint's metrics, which you can write to logs with `--log-metrics` (see our [logging documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/LOGGING.md#metrics)) or export (see our [metrics documentation](https://github.com/awslabs/mountpoint-s3/blob/main/doc/METRICS.md)).
-If the following metrics are emitted, then Mountpoint is under memory pressure:
+When Mountpoint is under memory pressure, the following metrics are emitted:

 | Metric | Meaning |
 |--------|---------|